gyan2501/Travelocity-Clone/README.md

 EXPLORE UP (Travelocity.com clone)

 Travelocity.com is an online travel agency owned by Expedia Group.
+It was a collaborative project. we worked on this project on our construct week in masai in which we had to complete this in the span of 5 days

 ## Deployed Link